JuliaSobczak/JuliaSobczak.github.io/_posts/2024-01-19-windy-blues.md

 ![weaving-palms](/images/weaving-palms.jpg#vert)

-*Many people on the island weave palm fronds in this way and sell them to Nassau*
+*Many people on the island weave palm fronds and sell them to manufacturers on Nassau*

 Next we went to a restaurant called Scorpios.
 My parents have enjoyed happy hour there a couple of times and have videos to prove it.
 The bar also sells rum and our stock is getting low, unfortunately it's about double the price of Bimini.